-By acquiring, preserving and making these materials accessible to researchers, the university will be better able to chronicle and promote its history from its inception as West Florida Seminary in the 1850s through to the modern era.
+By acquiring, preserving, and making these materials accessible to researchers, the university will be better able to chronicle and promote its history from its inception as West Florida Seminary in the 1850s to the present.
 Records in the university archives are generated by the various campus administrative and academic departments, and document the official day to day business of the institution and its administration.
-These materials are essential in understanding the growth and development of the university, especially with regard to faculty, curriculum, and the campus physical plant.
+These materials are essential in understanding the growth and development of the university, especially with regard to faculty, curriculum, and the campus physical plan.

-Fundamental to the mission of Heritage Protocol is the desire to document the student experience through the acquisition and preservation of materials acquired by alumni while they were students at the university.
+Heritage Protocol also desires to document the student experience through the acquisition and preservation of materials acquired by alumni while they were students at the university.
 These items, unique in some respects, and quite similar in others, give researchers insight into student life, both socially and academically.
-The materials that were acquired by each student during his/her four year stay at the university serve as time capsules that document the important events in their lives and campus lifestyles.
+The materials that were acquired by each student during their years at the university serve as time capsules that document the important events in their lives and campus lifestyles.
 It is not uncommon for alumni to have saved their yearbooks, commencement programs and invitations, and other commemorative and important items from their college years.
-However, it is through the study of other more personal items such as photographs, scrapbooks, and the seemingly inconsequential ephemeral items that a deeper understanding of the students’ day to day lives and lifestyles is gleaned.
-Ephemera, such as a dining hall or bus pass, movie and theater schedules or programs, were usually discarded after their usefulness had passed.
-These items, taken together, help to create a layered and more richly textured understanding of the lives of these students each within their own particular eras.
-The commemorative items noted the passing of milestones in a student’s college career.
-The photographs and ephemeral materials help to fill in the gaps of the students’ day to day lives, giving a more well-rounded picture of what it was like to be a student at any particular time.
-And by making these materials accessible to researchers it is hoped that through new levels of scholarship, a better understanding of various aspects of the university’s history, and most especially, the student experience at the university, will be gleaned.
+However, it is through the study of other more personal items such as photographs, scrapbooks, and seemingly inconsequential ephemera that a deeper understanding of the students’ day to day lives is gleaned.
+Documenting the student experience at Florida State University can only be achieved with the cooperation of our alumni, friends and family of alumni, and friends of the university.
+Unfortunately, some alumni believe that the materials that they have saved from their years as students might be too personal, silly, or trivial to be donated.
+This is rarely the case and most items related to the student’s university experience are desirable additions to our collections.